-Your grade is based on a class project which includes two deliverables described below.
+Your grade is based on a class project which includes three deliverables and a presentation described below.
 The class project will provide you with the opportunity to apply the skills and analytical techniques learned in the classroom to an actual company.
 Upon completion of the project, you should have the confidence and ability to not only build a stable, robust projection model, but also to interpret selective operating, credit and equity valuation data.